simon-brooke/milkwood-java/README.txt

 Decluttered the TextGenerator class by moving the whole read stage into two new classes, Generator and Tokeniser.
 More declutter needed.

+Right, fully decluttered, All bugs(!) are in new class Composer.
+I have a little Liszt...